 ACA.
 The enactment of the Affordable Care Act (ACA) in 2010 began an extended period during which far-reaching changes to the American healthcare system started to take effect.
 Important provisions bar preexisting condition restrictions, require coverage of dependents to age 26, bar cost sharing for preventive care, encourage wellness programs, require individuals to obtain qualifying health coverage or pay a yearly financial penalty, and require employers with 50 or more employees to offer health insurance coverage or be assessed fees.

 COBRA.
 The Consolidated Omnibus Budget Reconciliation Act (COBRA) was designed to protect employees and their families from losing health benefits if the employees lost their jobs.

 HIPAA.
 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that imposes portability, nondiscrimination, and other requirements on certain employer-sponsored health plans.
 There are also regulations covering how employers must protect employees’ medical privacy rights as well as the electronic disclosure of employees’ medical information.

 FMLA.
 The Family and Medical Leave Act (FMLA) gives eligible employees the right to take up to 12 workweeks of unpaid leave during any 12-month period for certain reasons.

 Cafeteria Plans (Section 125 Plans).
-Cafeteria Plans are tax-advantaged accounts called cafeteria plans because employees can pick and choose from a number of different benefits they can fund with pretax dollars.
-They’re also called flexible spending accounts (or FSAs), and health FSAs if they offer a choice of health benefits.
+Cafeteria Plans are tax-advantaged accounts that allow employees to pick and choose from a number of different benefits they can fund with pretax dollars.

 Other Laws and Regulations